NMLS#: 2653540 (Company) · 513013 (Adam Styer)

 2. Investor Bumping the 10-Property Cap

 Fannie Mae limits financed properties to 10 per borrower.
 You're at 8.
 Your DTI on the 9th deal is technically fine, but you can already see the cap coming.
-DSCR doesn't count personal DTI and has no property limit — your 9th, 12th, and 20th rental all qualify on their own cash flow.
+DSCR generally focuses on property cash flow rather than personal DTI, and investor property-count limits vary by lender — your 9th, 12th, and 20th rental all qualify on their own cash flow.
 Many investors switch to DSCR around property #5 to preserve their conventional allotment for the deals that genuinely need it.

 3. Retiree With $2M in Brokerage but No W-2